csmc-vaneykjlab/QCeltis/README.md

 git clone https://github.com/csmc-vaneykjlab/QCeltis.git
 ~~~

-Then, navigate to the downloaded directory and install the package requirements using `pip`:
+Then, navigate to the downloaded directory and install the package requirements using `pip`, create a [virtual environment](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/) to avoid conflicts:

 ~~~bash
 cd QCeltis